GO-Shoderu/postgres_refresher/6-flask-app_todoapp_implementing_C_in_CRUD/README.md

 - run `createdb todoapp` on your terminal
 - run `psql todoapp` on a new tab in your terminal
-- run `insert into todos (description) values ('what ever string you want');`
-- you can add as many todos as possible
+- you can add as many todos as possible from the web interface
 - run `select * from todos;`
 - run `python3 app.py` on your terminal